M365 Configuration as Code - Technical Guidance

 This page is intended for staff who are responsible for the configuration, security and operation of the Ministry of Justice’s Microsoft 365 services.

 It holds information on the Ministry of Justice’s Microsoft 365 DSC DevOps integrated architecture. including detailed guidance, engineering references, and an overview of the intended scope and configuration.
-The aim is to facilitate the onboarding process and support for administrators managing our tenants.
+The aim is to facilitate the onboarding process and support administrators managing our tenants.

 What is Microsoft 365 DSC?